CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    Figure 4: First "Hello World" version of our plugin in the status bar

 .. hint::
-   Spyder will need to be restarted after changes to the code to see them reflected in the live plugin.
+   Every time we modify the code, we'll need to restart Spyder to see the updates to our plugin.